BigBear.ai Holdings Inc. (BBAI) Stock Analysis — Price Target, N/A Rating & DCF Valuation (2026)

 Does BBAI consistently beat earnings estimates?

-BBAI has beaten consensus EPS estimates in 50% of tracked quarterly periods — indicating mixed delivery.
+BBAI has beaten consensus EPS estimates in 10% of tracked quarterly periods — indicating inconsistent delivery.
 The most recent reported quarter missed consensus by 50.0%.
-Mixed earnings delivery introduces uncertainty into the Momentum factor score and is reflected in the current rating.
+Below-average earnings consistency is a primary headwind to the rating and a key watch item in the quantitative model.
 Earnings surprise magnitude and direction are incorporated into the Momentum and Quality dimensions of the five-factor scoring model.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: DCF Valuation Framework →

 How does BBAI contribute to portfolio risk and diversification?